jxiw/MambaInLlama/README.md

 ## Approach

 1. **Stepwise layer alignment** (Optional).
 Replace the attention layers by Mamba2, one by one in a stepwise manner.
 2. **End to end distillation** (Most important).
-Minimize cross-entropy between the student and teacher models.
+Minimize KL divergence loss between the student and teacher models.
 You can consider to use a larger teacher model to get better results.
 3. **Instruction tuning** (Optional).
 For simplicity, we use DPO for this process.

 ## Changelog